The Paul Simon Award

 - has shown evidence of responding to the recommendations of the 1979 Report of the President's Commission on the Foreign Language and International Studies and has thereby contributed to the cause of world peace

-- has strong ties with one or more of the seventeen Central States, and
+- has strong ties with one or more of the fourteen Central States, and

 - exemplifies Senator Simon's dedication to and enthusiasm for the areas of language and international studies